 Try sight-casting to a feeding bull red in ankle-deep water, and you’ll be cursing this new illness.

+My first deer hunting experience ended far before it ever should have.
 After being placed on a normally productive stand, I sat and waited for an hour and a half or so before figuring it was near sunset and that it just wasn’t going to happen.

 I’d failed miserably to stay still, swatting mosquitoes and spending most of the time giving myself a neck-ache, straining to see if the faraway flocks of birds on the treeline were wood ducks or not.